 Why Choose Johns Hopkins All Children’s Hospital?

 - We coordinate care from a team of specialists, including those from neurosurgery, orthopedics, pediatric rehabilitative medicine, physical and occupational therapy and other specialties as needed.

 - The clinic is run by the world-renowned peripheral nerve neurosurgeon Dr. Allan Belzberg, a professor of neurosurgery at Johns Hopkins University, and Dr. Lee Phillips, orthopedic surgeon.

 What to Expect

-Your child’s first visit will include a meeting with Dr. Hart and a member of the neurology team.
+Your child’s first visit will include a meeting with a pediatric rehabilitation specialist and a member of the neurosurgery team.
 They will perform the initial screening, or record review for out-of-state patients.

-A second visit typically consists of a consultation/evaluation by Drs.
-Tuite and Phillips, a member of the neurology team, Dr. Hart, and Members of the rehab and occupational therapy team
+A second visit typically consists of a consultation/evaluation by neurosurgery, orthopedics, plastic surgery, pediatric rehabilitation and occupational therapy team members.